gitlabform/gitlabform/CONTRIBUTING.md

 ```
 docker build . -f ./dev/tests.Dockerfile -t gitlabform-tests:latest
 ```
-2. Use it to run the tests:
+2. Use it to run the tests (please note that you still need to have gitlab container running in the background like in the non-docker case):
 ```
 docker run -it -v $(pwd):/code gitlabform-tests:latest /bin/ash -c "cd /code && pytest tests/acceptance"
 ```